kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 }
 ```

 Any runs of a Kedro project on this cluster will now reflect your latest local changes to Kedro.
+You can now use your cluster to run a Kedro project and test your changes to Kedro.